laravel/docs/redis.md

 <a name="pubsub"></a>
 ## Pub / Sub

-Laravel also provides a convenient interface to the Redis `publish` and `subscribe` commands.
+Laravel provides a convenient interface to the Redis `publish` and `subscribe` commands.
 These Redis commands allow you to listen for messages on a given "channel".
-You may publish messages to the channel from another application, or even using another programming language, allowing easy communication between applications / processes.
+You may publish messages to the channel from another application, or even using another programming language, allowing easy communication between applications and processes.

-First, let's setup a listener on a channel via Redis using the `subscribe` method.
-We will place this method call within an [Artisan command](/docs/{{version}}/artisan) since calling the `subscribe` method begins a long-running process:
+First, let's setup a channel listener using the `subscribe` method.
+We'll place this method call within an [Artisan command](/docs/{{version}}/artisan) since calling the `subscribe` method begins a long-running process:

     <?php

     namespace App\Console\Commands;

-    use Redis;
     use Illuminate\Console\Command;
+    use Illuminate\Support\Facades\Redis;

     class RedisSubscribe extends Command
     {